 I think this is the best rewards card available, especially if you’re just starting to earn points and miles.
 It’s the #1 card I recommend, and it should definitely be on your radar to check out.

 Another option is using both of the Chase Freedom® cards in combination with each other.
 That way, you can take advantage of the 5% quarterly cash back bonuses on certain categories using the original Chase Freedom® Card.
-Then, use your new Chase Freedom Unlimited® Card to earn 1.5% cash back on everything else.
+Then, use your new Chase Freedom Unlimited® Card on everything else to earn either 3% back in your first year or 1.5% cash back after your first year.
 Since neither card has an annual fee, there’s nothing to lose.

 Generally speaking, I would only recommend this option if you prefer cash back to rewards.
 Redeeming points through loyalty program transfers or the travel portal is typically a more valuable redemption.